STRMN Shih Tzu Rescue of Minnesota

 3. The adopter must NEVER use a retractable leash.

-4. We adopt within the state of Minnesota, with the distance being at the discretion of the foster
+4. We adopt within the state of Minnesota, with the distance being at the discretion of the

-home.
+foster home.
 Exceptions will occasionally be made for adoptions in neighboring states.

 5. We do not ever ship dogs.

-The first part of the adoption process is submitting an APPLICATION FOR ADOPTION, which can be
+The first part of the adoption process is submitting an APPLICATION FOR ADOPTION, which

-and submitted the application, it will be reviewed by an application committee who will decide if it is
+completed and submitted the application, it will be reviewed by an application committee who will

-an appropriate application for one of our Shih Tzus or for a particular dog in which you are
+decide if it is an appropriate application for one of our Shih Tzus or for a particular dog in which

 After reviewing the adoption application, an adoption coordinator will call for a phone interview to